bic-org-uk/bic-lcf/LCF-1.0.1-Information-Entity-XML-bindings.md

 The namespace for these XML bindings is "http://ns.bic.org.uk/lcf/1.0".

-The datatypes 'string', 'int', 'decimal', 'anyURI', 'year' and 'dateTime' used in these XML bindings are specified in W3C XML Schema Part 2: Datatypes &ndash; see <a href="http://www.w3.org/TR/xmlschema-2/">http://www.w3.org/TR/xmlschema-2/</a>.
+The datatypes 'string', 'int', 'decimal', 'anyURI', 'year', 'date' and 'dateTime' used in these XML bindings are specified in W3C XML Schema Part 2: Datatypes &ndash; see <a href="http://www.w3.org/TR/xmlschema-2/">http://www.w3.org/TR/xmlschema-2/</a>.

 Data elements must be non-empty when included, as well as conforming to the specified datatype.